 Fungi biomass for food applications

 Fungal biomass is an ideal feed protein substitute not only due to a green processing but also largely because of its nutritional value.
 Comparing to soybean meal, the alternative feed from fungal biomass has comparatively high protein content (up to 60%), while conventional soybean meal has around 43-45%.
 Furthermore, it contains other important nutrients that are essential for animals, such as essential fatty acids as well as several essential amino acids like valine, leucine, threonine, isoleucine and arginine.
-These nutrients are all features on Mycorena’s flagship product – AscoFeed.
-It is a high protein feed ingredients made from a patented fungi production process, which is ready for the fish-feed market.
+These nutrients are all features on Mycorena’s product – Promyc (previously AscoFeed).
+It is a high protein food and feed ingredient made from a patented fungi production process, which is ready for the market.
 By maximizing the value of fungi, it transforms waste into a value added feed product without harming nature.

 Mycorena will contribute with its innovative approach to the industrial partners by opening up new opportunities to produce additional products from their waste streams and residues.
 The circular-economy path will potentially contribute to collaboration and/or expansion into markets such as feed and water cleaning; we believe this may enhance the industrial competitiveness and sustainable growth.